 Call your veterinarian promptly for persistent or serious changes, especially:

-- Litter box changes: straining, frequent tiny clumps, accidents, or strong ammonia smell
+- Litter box changes: straining, frequent tiny clumps, accidents, or suddenly strong ammonia smell.

 A thriving cat looks bright, moves comfortably, eats and eliminates consistently, keeps a neat coat, and shows relaxed, curious behavior.
 Your best tools are simple: notice patterns, run quick weekly checks, and keep prevention steady—nutrition, hydration, play, grooming, and routine veterinary care.
 When something feels “off,” trust your gut and call your vet early.
 Small changes now protect many healthy, happy years together.